szabgab/perlmaven.com/sites/en/pages/moose-constructor.md

 <slidecast file="advanced-perl/moose/constructor" youtube="HiZAGluWlVc" />

-We start with the most basic example and create a script called <b>person.pl</b> with the following content:
+We start with the most basic example and create a script called **person.pl** with the following content:

 ```perl
 use strict;